-This book shows how God’s has a habit of showing up during trouble, not absent as some think.
+This book shows how God has a habit of showing up during trouble, not absent as some think.
 Jon Acuff says the next time you feel unqualified to be used by God remember He tends to recruit leaders from the pit, not the pedestal (should you ever think differently when you fall into that pit).

 The book, named after its writer, was a Jewish exile renamed Belteshazzar by the court of Nebuchadnezzar in efforts to have him fit in with his Babylonian colleagues.
 We know him as Daniel.
 He lived in Babylon during the period of the Israelites seventy-year captivity.
 He, along with others, was part of the diaspora population.
 This included his three friends better known by their Babylonian names, Shadrach, Meshach, and Abednego.
 Daniel and his friends were all pressed into the king’s service.
 The book of Daniel is one of two (the other is Ezra) written bilingually, in Hebrew (chapters 1-8) and Aramaic (chapters 2-7).